jengalas/bwaf-bbw/_emerging-leaders/vision-voice-value.md

       October 30, 2025, from 6:00-8:00pm.
-Participants will hear from: Ya-Ting Liu, Chief Public Realm Officer, City of New York; Julia Gamolina, Associate Principal, Ennead Architects & Founder, Madame Architect; Brett Gaillard, Head of Capital Projects, The Met; and Christopher Bishop, Chief Reinvention Officer, Improvising Careers.
+Participants will hear from: Ya-Ting Liu, Chief Public Realm Officer, City of New York; Julia Gamolina, Associate Principal, Ennead Architects & Founder, Madame Architect; Brett Gaillard, Head of Capital Projects, The Met; and Christopher Bishop, Career Futurist & Author of "Improvising Careers" .

       Total program cost is $1,000.
 Two, full need-based scholarships will be